SnapsApp/snaps_camera/README.md

 ### [SnapsCamera](https://makesnaps.com)

-PhoneGap plugin for half-screen camera that mimics [Taptalk](https://www.taptalk.me/)-like interface.
+PhoneGap / Cordova plugin for half-screen camera that mimics [Taptalk](https://www.taptalk.me/)-like interface.

+Inspired by this excellent [article](http://codrspace.com/vote539/writing-a-custom-camera-plugin-for-phonegap/) on writing a custom camera plugin for PhoneGap.

 Currently only supports iOS.